freshlymarried/freshlymarried.github.io/CONTRIBUTING.md

 # Contributing

-## Content
+## Portable Content

 The content is designed to be portable.
-It is just standard markdown files in [`content/`](https://github.com/freshlymarried/freshlymarried.github.io/tree/main/content) and image files in [`static/images/`](https://github.com/freshlymarried/freshlymarried.github.io/tree/main/static/images).
+It is just standard markdown in [`content/`](https://github.com/freshlymarried/freshlymarried.github.io/tree/main/content) and images in [`static/images/`](https://github.com/freshlymarried/freshlymarried.github.io/tree/main/static/images).

+The file names in `/content/posts/some-name.md` become permalinks at `https://freshlymarried.com/some-name`.

-The only exceptions are the `_index.md` files that Hugo uses and front matter at the top of each markdown file which Hugo uses but could be used by other tools for programmatic pieces:
+The only exceptions are the `_index.md` files and front matter at the top of each markdown file which are used by tools for programmatic pieces:

 ```yaml
 ---